aoxi58/NSI-old-/README.md

-👋 this repository is for NSI project
+👋 this repository is for NSI project (old content, please refer to LJR-NSI)